nojronatron/horned-animals/README.md

 ## Features

 Horned Beasts takes a json file formatted as a collection of objects and displays 'Cards' on the screen.
-Each beast card will accept "fave clicks"!
+Each beast card will accept "fave clicks" count.
 To get a closer look at the beast image, click it for a pop-up close-up.
-A form that will take user input to:

-- Select from a list of options to 'filter' the on-screen display.
+Select from a list of options to display only certain horned beasts.
-- Name the custom list they create.

 ## Data Format